Permit Expediter or In-House? A Complete Guide

 When you’re planning a major home project, you hire specialists for a reason.
 You bring in an electrician for the wiring and a plumber for the pipes because you need their expertise to get the job done right.
 The same logic applies to the permitting process.
 Trying to handle it yourself can quickly become a full-time job of deciphering dense regulations and chasing down updates.
-A residential permit expediter is the specialist you hire to manage the bureaucracy.
-They bring deep knowledge of local codes and established relationships with city officials, ensuring your project gets the green light without the headaches, saving you time, money, and your sanity.
+This brings up the core dilemma: should I use an expediter or manage permits in-house?
+A residential permit expediter is the specialist you hire to manage the bureaucracy, saving you time, money, and your sanity.

 Key Takeaways